anthonyhardman/anthonyhardman.github.io/index.md

 This is a header!
 =================

-This is a paragraph with *emphaized text*.
+This is a paragraph with *emphasized text*.
 Very cool!

 Below is an unordered list.
 * Booze